LegalizeAdulthood/iterated-dynamics/ReadMe.md

 # Code Structure

-Most of the source code is in a library named `libid` in a folder by the same name.
-The files are organized in the IDE into various categories:
+Most of the source code is in a library named `libid` in a directory by the same name.
+Additional subdirectories serve to categorize the role of the source files in that directory.
+Include files are similarly grouped in subdirectories of `include`.
+The subdirectories are:

 - **3d**
       Files containing 3D drawing support.
 Eventually these should be